fitzbbon-brendan/Altmetrics/README.md

 ### Download the data set from Data MB

-To use the search functions you must first download a dataset that has both the legal land descriptions and the coordinates of the center fro each quarter section in Manitoba
+To use the search functions you must first download a dataset that has both the legal land descriptions and the coordinates of the center for each quarter section in Manitoba

 ``` r